Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 | Concurrency | [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) | [async/await](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) | [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) |
 | Streaming | [Kotlin Flow](https://kotlinlang.org/docs/flow.html) | [Combine](https://developer.apple.com/documentation/combine) | [Kotlin Flow](https://kotlinlang.org/docs/flow.html) |

-Technologies that are marketed cross-platform on the other hand, do support multiple platforms but tend to being implemented natively and separatedly.
+Technologies that are marketed cross-platform on the other hand, do support multiple platforms but tend to be implemented natively and separatedly.
 [ObjectBox](https://objectbox.io) for example is still [looking for help](https://github.com/objectbox/objectbox-java/issues/601) to migrate to Kotlin/Native while [Realm](https://realm.io) has percieved it as a separate platform and therefore introduced a new project for [Realm Kotlin](https://github.com/realm/realm-kotlin) (including an extensive [migration guide](https://www.mongodb.com/docs/realm/sdk/kotlin/migrate-from-java-sdk-to-kotlin-sdk)).

 ### Backend-as-a-Service

 Firebase is one of the most important tools when it comes to mobile-Backend-as-a-Service (mBaaS).
 Unfortunately there is no official support for KMM yet, but there are multiple options available to implement Firebase into a KMM project.
-[Firebase Kotlin SDK](https://github.com/gitliveapp/firebase-kotlin-sdk) is a Kotlin-first SDK for Firebase that wraps the respective official Firebase SDK for each supported platform and provides a common API, even though its coverage is far from complete and new releases are a long time in coming.
+[Firebase Kotlin SDK](https://github.com/gitliveapp/firebase-kotlin-sdk) is an inofficial Kotlin-first SDK for Firebase that wraps the respective official Firebase SDK for each supported platform and provides a common API, even though its coverage is far from complete and new releases are a long time in coming.
 Touchlab introduced a [Firestore SDK for Kotlin Multiplatform](https://github.com/touchlab-lab/FirestoreKMP) in 2019 without ongoing support but at that time already showed how multiplatform wrappers for KMM may look like.

 [Parse Server](https://parseplatform.org) has one closed issue regarding Kotlin/Native with one developer summarizing: "I'm not sure this is a direction / strategy that we'll pursue in any case.
 If this is something you want to pursue (build a kotlin SDK) feel free to get started." (via [github.com](https://github.com/parse-community/Parse-SDK-Android/issues/728)).
 The [AWS Amplify](https://aws.amazon.com/de/amplify/) team has stated that "it's unlikely that we we'll ever prioritize a full multi-platform build.
-But if we see enough customer demand, we could potentially add more explicit support for Multiplatform Mobile." (via [stackoverflow](https://stackoverflow.com/a/66234604/3269827)) and this seems to be the gist for most mBaaS: They have only recently gone to great lengths to support Flutter, so KMM may not be a top priority in the near future.
+But if we see enough customer demand, we could potentially add more explicit support for Multiplatform Mobile." (via [stackoverflow](https://stackoverflow.com/a/66234604/3269827)) and this seems to be the gist for most mBaaS: They have only recently gone to great lengths to support Flutter, so KMM may not be a top priority for now.

 ### Hardware

-Early Flutter adopters remember that time and history repeats itself regarding low-level frameworks for KMM.
+Early Flutter adopters remember that time, and history repeats itself regarding low-level frameworks for KMM.
 Dependencies are far and few between, mostly under heavy development, and therefore not yet suited for production.
-Currently the best alternative is to branch manually via [expect/actual](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html) or omit KMM yet if the whole application revolves around hardware features.
+Currently the best alternative is to branch manually via [expected and actual declaration](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html) or omit KMM completely if the whole application revolves around hardware features.

 | Requirement | Android | iOS | KMM |
 | ----------- | ------- | --- | --- |